Skip to main content

 This document describes the architecture of the current implementation of a hydra-node.
 The following diagram represents the main components of a Hydra node using the C4 Component Diagram notation.

-Hydra ComponentsHydra Node[Container]«component»Persistence[JSON/FS]Persistsstateoftheheadondisk«component»HeadLogicMaintainsinternalHeadstateandprocessesevents«component»APIServerHandleclientcommands&queriesandservesoutputs«component»ChainConnectiontoCardanoObservetxson-chainandposttxtochain«component»WalletEmbeddedWallettosigntransactionsandpayfees«component»NetworkManagesconnectionstopeers«component»LoggingDumpJSONtostdout«component»MonitoringExposesPrometheusmetrics«external»«component»CardanoLedgerMaintainsLayer2State«container»HydraNode(peer)[Localcardano-node]«container»CardanoNode[Localcadano-node]«container»CardanoNode(peer)[Localcardano-node]«container»HydraClient«component»HydraSmartContracts[Plutus]On-chainsmartcontractscontrollingthebehaviouroftheprotocolon-chainHydraProtocolMessagesClientInput&ServerOutputObservation&OnChainTxApplyTxSigntransactionsUse.[N2Cprotocol].[N2Nprotocol].[N2Cprotocol].[HydraNetworkprotocol].[JSON/Websocket]
+Hydra ComponentsHydra Node[container]«component»Persistence[JSON/FS]Persistsstateoftheheadondisk«component»HeadLogicMaintainsinternalHeadstateandprocessesevents«component»APIServerHandleclientcommands&queriesandservesoutputs«component»ChainConnectiontoCardanoObservetxson-chainandposttxtochain«component»WalletEmbeddedWallettosigntransactionsandpayfees«component»NetworkManagesconnectionstopeers«component»LoggingDumpJSONtostdout«component»MonitoringExposesPrometheusmetrics«external»«component»CardanoLedgerMaintainsLayer2State«container»HydraNode(peer)[Localcardano-node]«container»CardanoNode[Localcadano-node]«container»CardanoNode(peer)[Localcardano-node]«container»HydraClient«component»HydraSmartContracts[Plutus]On-chainsmartcontractscontrollingthebehaviouroftheprotocolon-chainHydraProtocolMessagesClientInput&ServerOutputObservation&OnChainTxApplyTxSigntransactionsUse.[N2Cprotocol].[N2Nprotocol].[N2Cprotocol].[HydraNetworkprotocol].[JSON/Websocket]

 info